tomvandeneede/p2pp_s3d/README.md

    ```
   ;P2PP LINEARPINGLENGTH=350
   ```
-  > **SPLICEOFFSET** *[OPTIONAL]*
+  > **SPLICEOFFSET=nnn[%]** *[OPTIONAL]*
-    Is the amount of mm added to the first splice.
-    It works in a similar way to the transition position % from Chroma and Canvas.
-    Here the value is a fixed length.
-In our testing, 30mm seemed to be a good position resulting in perfect prints.
-You may want to tweak this value if you find the transition happens too early or too late.
+    Splice offset indicates the amount of filament the splice is scheduled after ending printing with a specific tool.
+    The value can be set to a fixed number in milimeter or a percentage of the purge length applied

    ```
+   ; use 30mm splice offset for all splices
   ;P2PP SPLICEOFFSET=30

+  or

+  ; use a variable splice offset set to 30% of the transition length
+  ;P2PP SPLICEOFFSET=30%
   ```

   ![splice offset](https://github.com/tomvandeneede/p2pp/blob/master/docs/spliceoffset.png)